Looking for awesome Kauai activities? Check out this North Shore Kauai Food Tour by Tasting Kauai for your next Kauai

 These Kauai food tour routes do change from time to time.
 These are the places we stopped in March 2019.
 I personally think this is one of the top things to do North Shore Kauai.
 Check latest rates and availability.

 KAUAI JUICE CO

 The first stop of the North Shore Kauai food tour doesn’t even involve food.
 On the contrary, it’s all about the beverages!

-Kauai Juice Co has many places around Kauai, yet this tour stops stops at their Kilauea store.
+Kauai Juice Co has many places around Kauai, yet this tour stops at their Kilauea store.

 Their Kapaa location has a wonderful pineapple Instagram wall!

 After we visited, they were excited to discuss their kombucha.
 I’d previously tried a few different bottles of kombucha from Costco and was not impressed.
 It had been too sour for me and I didn’t understand why it was so trendy.

-However, Kauai Juice Co blends their kombucha with their signature tropical juices.
+However, Kauai Juice Co blends its kombucha with its signature tropical juices.
 That’s the best combination for this fermented beverage!

 Their team provided us different tastes of kombucha they had “on tap” and I enjoyed tasting the various degrees of sweetness.

-Following our tasting, all us picked our own bottle to bring along with us.
+Following our tasting, we all picked our own bottles to bring along with us.
 I picked Lilikoi Lychee and it was wonderful!